KamaliniNL/social-robot-design-portfolio/group-work/indepth.md

 ## Evaluation and Reflection

-**Design outcome:** The toolkit produced concrete, actionable behaviour insights — approach with pause, retreat after interaction, the need for a closing gesture - that came from enactment rather than design-time reasoning.
+**Design outcome:** The toolkit produced concrete, actionable behaviour insights such as approach with pause, retreat after interaction, the need for a closing gesture - that came from enactment rather than design-time reasoning.
 This confirms the tool's core premise: appropriate social robot behaviour in a wellbeing context is perceived, not just designed, and perception requires a body in a room.
 The robot design was more grounded and more specifically justified after using the tool than before.